Colonel Tom Parker: 1973–1974

-During a closing night performance on September 3, 1973, following news that a Hilton staff member whom Presley was fond of had been fired, Presley attacked Hilton Hotels chairman Barron Hilton in a verbal rage on stage.
+During a closing night performance on September 3, 1973, following news that a Hilton staff member of whom Presley was fond had been fired, Presley attacked Hilton Hotels chairman Barron Hilton in a verbal rage on stage.
 Parker was furious, and he stormed into Presley's dressing room after the show to confront him.
 After a heated argument between the two, Presley told Parker he was fired.
 Angered by this outburst, Parker declared: "You can't fire me.
 I quit!"

-Parker accepted that their working relationship was over, Parker telling them over the phone that Dr. Nick's services are no longer required, and demanded that Presley pay him $2 million to end their contract; money Parker claimed he was owed.
-After nearly two weeks of trading insults back and forth, Parker and Presley decided to continue to work together.
+Parker accepted that their working relationship was over and demanded that Presley pay him $2 million to end their contract, money that Parker claimed he was owed.
+After nearly two weeks of trading insults back and forth, Parker and Presley decided to put the incident behind them and continue to work together.

 Although many around Presley were worried about his worsening drug dependency, Parker appeared to ignore the problem.
 Several members of Presley's band later stated that Parker had no idea just how bad the situation was getting.
 However, other friends and members of Presley's entourage have stood by the suggestion that Parker didn't want to admit there was such a problem because he didn't know how to deal with it, and he was also worried about any negative publicity it would create.
-According to Parker himself, he did privately attempt to talk to his client a number of times about the matter, but allegedly every time Parker casually told Presley to quit or at least tone it down with the pill popping and binge eating, Presley would respond by telling Parker to stay out of his personal business.
+According to Parker himself, he did privately attempt to talk to his client a number of times about the matter, but allegedly every time Parker casually or firmly told Presley to quit or at least tone it down with the pill popping and binge eating, Presley responded by telling Parker to stay out of his personal business.

 From 1974 onward, Presley's weight gain and prescription drug abuse became too much to be controlled.
 In Las Vegas, he was starting to appear drugged on stage, slurring his words and forgetting song lyrics.